cschappa/simple-js-app/README.md

 data from an external API and enables the viewing of data points in detail.

 ## How to get running?
+- currently not deployed
-Open the `index.html` file in a browser
+- to run locally, click the `Code` button above, Select `Download zip file`, and Open the `index.html` file in a browser

 ## Dependencies
 - JavaScript version x